km5es/Drone-Project-code/Base Station/README.md

 ```
 sh ~/catkin_ws/src/Drone-Project-code/Base\ Station/begin_mission.sh
 ```
+Detailed event logs are saved in `./logs` folder (relative to main git repo dir).
+The filenames contain timestamps so each time the above shell script is initiated there will be a new log file created.

 >**NOTE:** ttyDRONE is the radio connected to TELEM1 on the FC, ttyMAVROS is the one connected to TELEM2 and ttyPAYLOAD is connected to the payload computer.
-These have to be set up in advance using [3DRradioconfig.exe][].
+These have to be set up in advance using [3DRradioconfig.exe][] to ensure they do not interfere with each other.

 **References:**